 In many cases of textile packaging development, abrasion, tear, and tensile strength are tested.
 Conditions can be outlined per specific protocols from third-party agencies based on factors including size and intended use of products.
 Additional protocols may be recommended if goods are classified for use by children.
 Other simulations can involve drop testing to evaluate carton packing and corrugate strength to ensure your packaging products are not damaged in transit.

-We would encourage performance testing with every new packaging program developed and are happy to provide customers with construction samples for review at distribution centers.
+We would encourage product packaging performance testing with every new packaging program developed and are happy to provide customers with construction samples for review at distribution centers.